COVID-19 Response Strategy FAQs

 Yes.
 This deposit payment should be included in the District costs provided to the OSU Extension Service Outdoor School program in the District's Outdoor School Report.

-We will provide further guidance as the situation unfolds, but if it leads to more cancellations, districts could opt for one of the Response Strategies that more closely meets their needs.
-Outdoor school providers should work closely with their districts to settle upon a cancel vs. reschedule decision that may or may not include support or instruction - not as a replacement of the 2019-2020 outdoor school experience - but to keep your students enthused about the outdoors and their (hopefully) pending outdoor school experience.
+Districts should opt for the Response Strategy that most closely meets their needs.
+Outdoor school providers should work closely with their districts to settle upon a reimbursement/payment "as contracted" or an "up to 60% of original per-student fees" (if the "as contracted" payment is less than 60% of the original per-student fee") that includes at-home activity support or instruction - not as an equivalent or replacement of the 2019-2020 outdoor school experience - but as an alternative to keep your students enthused about the outdoors and their 2020-2021 outdoor school experience.

 Districts have ultimate authority to decide on the needs of and what is best for their students.